Explanation of Schools and Services

 - PRIVATE SCHOOLS means a school having any or all of grades kindergarten through twelve, operating under a board of trustees and maintaining a faculty and plant which are properly supervised.

-In order to have an open nonpublic school, you must register with the DOE.
+In order to have an open nonpublic school, you must register with the DDOE.
 To remain open, a nonpublic school must report annual enrollment and attendance.

 What does this mean for you?

-- The DOE does not provide or recommend a curriculum
+- The DDOE does not provide or recommend a curriculum.

-- The DOE does not keep any student records.
+- The DDOE does not keep any student records.
 We recommend you keep an academic portfolio for your student that includes information such as grades, attendance, test scores, etc.

-- The DOE cannot ensure that your student’s next step will acknowledge records and/or diploma information from your NPS.
-We recommend you contact the next step to identify requirements so they can be met
+- The DDOE cannot ensure that your student’s next step will acknowledge records and/or diploma information from your NPS.
+We recommend you contact a college, university, training program, licensing entities, or employer to determine if they will accept the diploma from the nonpublic school.